 We are committed 100% to customer satisfaction.
 If you are unsatisfied in anyway with your NIGHTWATCH® halter, please call us at 800-757-3856 M-F (8:30 am to 5:30 pm CST) or email us at firstname.lastname@example.org.

 Protequus® is a biomedical engineering and data science firm in Austin, Texas dedicated to equine health & safety and the developers of NIGHTWATCH®.
 Founded in 2013 after the sudden loss of one of his horses to colic, Jeffrey R. Schab—an accomplished equestrian and biomedical engineer—assembled a team of passionate science & technology professionals to find a solution to combat the devastating impact of colic, which claims the lives of ~50,000 horses each year in the US and results in more than $700 million in annual losses.
-Today, that solution is known as NIGHTWATCH®, which is available to horses domiciled in the US and Canada.
+Today, that solution is known as NIGHTWATCH®, the world’s first smart halter™.